The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Introduction

 The specifications of random forests used in this paper are introduced by \citet{breiman2001random}, although many of the ideas were discovered earlier.
 The readers may refer to \citet{hastie2009elements} for a general introduction.
 Although random forests have been very successful in practice, little is known about their theoretical properties relatively.
-Most studies are focused on isolated setups or simplified versions of the procedure. {\revise For example, \cite{lin2006random} study the connection between random forests and adaptive nearest-neighbor methods under stylized assumptions. \citet{biau2016random} provide an excellent survey of the recent theoretical and methodological developments in the field.
-There are recent papers on theoretical properties (consistency and asymptotic normality) under less restrictive assumptions. \citet{scornet2015consistency} establish the consistency of random forests in regression problems. \cite{wager2014asymptotic, wager2018estimation} show that asymptotic normality can be established from the ``honest'' assumption.
-These three papers require the regression function to be continuous and the samples to have positive density in the input domain, which do no hold in the context of discrete choice models.} We show that consistency can be established under general assumptions, using standard techniques such as concentration inequalities.
-Our result is similar to the consistency of single decision trees in \cite{gyorfi2006distribution,devroye2013probabilistic}, but we need to handle the additional issue of resampling in random forests.
-Moreover, in Section~\ref{sec:nearest-neighbor} we utilize the nearest-neighbor interpretation of random forests to explain why the algorithm performs well on assortments that have not appeared in the data.
-Such connection is also specific to the application to discrete choice models.
+Most studies focus on stylized assumptions or simplified versions of the random forest algorithm used in practice. \citet{biau2016random} provide an excellent survey of the recent theoretical and methodological developments in the field. {\revise \Copy{rev:lite}{ There are recent papers on theoretical properties (e.g., consistency and asymptotic normality) under less restrictive assumptions.
+For example, \citet{lin2006random} study the effect of terminal node sizes on the mean squared error (MSE) of random forest predictions. \citet{scornet2015consistency} establish the $L^2$ consistency of random forests in regression problems. \cite{wager2014asymptotic, wager2018estimation} show that asymptotic normality can be established from the ``honest'' assumption: a tree is honest if it uses separate samples in a node to determine respectively the split points and the prediction.
+This assumption is typically violated by random forest algorithms used in practice.
+Although our paper borrows some ideas from the existing literature, its contributions differ substantially in several key aspects: